sh1boot/sh1boot.github.io/_posts/2025-09-27-led-strip-wiring-tip.md

 rails.

-But if you happen to be running the strip in a loop, such that the ends land up close to each other, or if you happen to have a heap of extra wire to run alongside the strip, then there's a simple fix for the difference in brightness.
+But if you happen to be running the strip in a loop, such that the ends end up somewhat close to each other, or if you happen to have a heap of extra wire to run alongside the strip, then there's a simple fix for that difference in brightness.

 Connect one side of the power supply to the near end of the strip, and connect the other side of the power supply to the far end of the strip.